Configuring SAP Systems for IPv6

 In this way, the component dispatcher, gateway, ICM, and so on “listen” to all local IPv4 and IPv6 addresses if they are not explicitly restricted.
 The host's corresponding IPv6 addresses are also considered for a host name during connection setup If both IPv4 and IPv6 addresses are maintained for a specific host, the IPv6 address is used.
 If in this case an IPv4 connection is set up for the desired host, the differentiation has to take place using various host names.

 This environment variable is valid for both the AS ABAP and for the AS Java.
-For the AS Java, the system variable java.net.preferIPv6Addresses is set to true.
+For AS Java, you also set system variable java.net.preferIPv6Addresses to true.
 The virtual machine has the same name resolution behavior, such as for creating TCP/IP services, as AS ABAP has (see also Java documentation http://java.sun.com/j2se/1.5.0/docs/guide/net/ipv6_guide/index.html).